 - Sales order or sales quote

-Microsoft Flow makes it easy to open a pre-built Flow template, then edit conditions, add multiple conditions to each step, change the text within emails, and much more.
+Power Automate makes it easy to open a pre-built workflow template, then edit conditions, add multiple conditions to each step, change the text within emails, and much more.

 Once you’ve created a workflow, you can initiate it from within Dynamics 365 Business Central.
-After a workflow has been run, you can access Microsoft Flow, click on the particular workflow, and see visualizations showing how often it’s been run, the success or failure rate, and more.
+After a workflow has been run, you can access Power Automate, click on the particular workflow, and see visualizations showing how often it’s been run, the success or failure rate, and more.

-How is Flow different from the workflow engine within Dynamics 365 Business Central?
+How is Power Automate different from the workflow engine within Dynamics 365 Business Central?

-Flow isn’t contained within Business Central, so it can work outside of it.
+Power Automate isn’t contained within Business Central, so it can work outside of it.
 This allows you to create and access workflows from any of the applications that might be included in your daily tasks.
-You can also install the Flow app on your phone, which gives you push notifications for the Flows you create.
+You can also install the Power Automate app on your phone, which gives you push notifications for the workflows you create.

 Ready to automate your day?